github/docs/content/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request.md

 {% data reusables.codespaces.review-pr %}

-For more information on reviewing pull requests in {% data variables.product.prodname_github_codespaces %}, see "[Using Codespaces for pull requests](/codespaces/developing-in-codespaces/using-codespaces-for-pull-requests)."
+For more information on reviewing pull requests in {% data variables.product.prodname_codespaces %}, see "[Using Codespaces for pull requests](/codespaces/developing-in-codespaces/using-codespaces-for-pull-requests)."

 {% endcodespaces %}
 {% endif %}